freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 * You are runnign bash 4 or later.
 Apple only ships version bash 3.x.
 Install the latest bash with `homebrew bash install`

 ## Future / TODO
+1. Create multiple resource groups in a single template rather than calling CLI for each RG like https://samcogan.com/deploying-resource-groups-with-arm-templates/
 1. Linux VM drive storage should be private link only
 1. Linux vm drive should be in storage resource groups
 1. Log Analytics should have private storage scope